 How Do I Calculate Leverage in 1:25 and 1:100 - Leverage in Forex 1 25 and 1 100

-Let us calculate profits and losses based on two examples of used leverage, based on $1,000 dollars trading account:
+Let us calculate profits and losses based on 2 examples of used leverage, based on $1,000 dollars trading account:

-NB: This is the Leverage used not the Maximum leverage, If a online broker gives you 100:1, But if you trade 0.25 contracts then the leverage you will use is 25:1 which isn't equal to Maximum leverage(100:1).
+NB: This is the Leverage used not the Maximum leverage, If a online broker gives you 100:1, But if you trade 0.25 contracts then the leverage you'll use is 25:1 which isn't equal to Maximum leverage(100:1).

 Example 1: (25:1 Leverage or 0.25 Lots)